 With our more dynamic and sustainable food offer, digital innovation and flexible approach to serving clients, we are now even more relevant to consumers' changing needs for increased convenience and versatility.
-By resizing the business and creating a more flexible approach to labour, we have also refined our internal processess creating greater efficiencies.
-These initiatives have created a more agile operating model for the business which will enable further growth as we emerge from the pandemic.
+By resizing the business and creating a more flexible approach to labour, we have also refined our internal processes creating greater efficiencies.
+Whilst the macroeconomic environment is uncertain, our model is resilient, and we have exited the pandemic in a strong position, leveraging our scale and expertise to achieve record levels of new business and retention.